 “I have always wanted justice against Gothel,” she said with an angry glare.
 “That bitch killed Rolf, and came within inches of taking Red’s life.
 No good mother—no good person—would ever forget something like that.
 So yeah, I’m eager to help.
 Count me in.”

 “Tell you what,” he said, handing her thirty dollars for the tip—almost triple the expected amount.
 “Think about how you’d like to be compensated.
-I’d like to move on this immediately.
+I’d like to move on this sooner than later.
 Do we have a deal?”

 She stared at him for a long moment.
 Cautiously, she nodded.
 “We do.
-And I will.
-I’ll drop by tomorrow.
-Good enough?”
+And I will.”

 He walked out into the drizzly night.